MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 For projects requiring advanced reasoning capabilities, the o1 model excels.
 It's suitable for scenarios that demand sophisticated problem-solving and critical thinking.
 The o1 model excels in environments where nuanced reasoning, complex decision-making, and detailed analysis are important.

 ## Model settings

 You can access the setting panel by selecting **...** > **Settings** at the top of the prompt builder.
 You can change the following settings:

 - **Temperature**: Lower temperatures lead to predictable results, while higher temperatures allow more diverse or creative responses.
-- **Record retrieval**: Number of record retrieved for your knowledge sources.
+- **Record retrieval**: Number of records retrieved for your knowledge sources.
 - **Include links in the response**: When selected, the response includes link citations for the retrieved records.

 ### Temperature